 This (as well as everything that follows) is enforced by way of the draconian tracking of time.
-1e threatens players with wandering monsters, most of whom don’t hold any useful information, and even fewer carry any treasure.
+1e threatens players with wandering monsters, most of whom don’t hold any useful information, and even fewer carrying any treasure.
 With the limited resources 1e characters have, they’re unlikely to survive if they dawdle.
 Besides, the noble isn’t paying them to find every secret door.
 Sometimes that will be necessary, but in most cases it isn’t.
 1e will still give focused players plenty of opportunity to decapitate bad guys.
-If the players bring unnecessary encounters upon themselves, their characters’ survival rates will drop to 0%.
+If the players bring unnecessary encounters upon themselves, their characters’ survival rates will quickly drop to 0%.

 In the first column, fourth full paragraph of page 109 of the 1e PHB, there’s a great paragraph on this topic.
 It starts, “Avoid unnecessary encounters.”

 Cats Aren’t the Only Ones Killed by Curiosity